janosgyerik/cheatsheets/Git-cheat-sheet.md

     git log --grep keyword

-## Working with a Subversion repository in lock-step with upstream

-Scenario: simple lock-step model, the rough equivalent of using svn checkout + svn update + svn commit.

-    # this will create new local git repo in new dir "projname"
-    git svn clone svn://path/to/repo/projname
-    # note: this can take a long time
-    # note: this can hang in the middle.
-When that happens,
-    # cd into the partial clone, and run `git svn fetch`.
-    # That too may hang, just keep repeating `git svn fetch` until success.

-    # commit changes to local repo
-    git commit -m "some work"
-    git commit -m "some more work"
-    git commit -m "even more work"

-    # get changes from svn, and rebase local work on top of it
-    git svn rebase

-    # push local changes back to svn, as multiple individual commits
-    git svn dcommit

-## Working with a Subversion repository and local Git branches

-Scenario: same as earlier, but this time use local Git branches

-    # create local 'work' branch and switch to it
-    git checkout -b work

-    # work work work...
-    git commit -m "some work"
-    git commit -m "some more work"
-    git commit -m "even more work"

-    # switch back to master and get upstream changes from svn
-    git checkout master
-    git svn rebase

-    # switch to work, rebase on top of master
-    git checkout work
-    git rebase master

-    # switch back to master, merge from work, and push back to svn
-    git checkout master
-    git merge work
-    git svn dcommit

-## Working on a Subversion branch

-    # add the url of the branch, and give it a "refname"
-    git config --add svn-remote.newbranchname.url https://svn/path_to_newbranch/
-    git config --add svn-remote.newbranchname.fetch :refs/remotes/newbranchname

-    # fetch the branch
-    git svn fetch newbranchname [-r<rev>]

-    # create a local branch from the remote reference
-    git checkout -b local-newbranchname -t newbranchname

-    # update the local branch from the remote reference
-    git svn rebase newbranchname

-    # push the new revisions to subversion
-    git svn dcommit --dry-run
-    git svn dcommit

 ## Restoring a deleted directory from an old revision

 If you know the path you want to restore, find the SHA where it was deleted: